MatrixDev/flavorSuperClass/README.md

 This library uses code generation to create new super classes based on priorities.
 It is also can be used for pure **Java** projects.

-> It is better to use [flavorAlias](https://github.com/MatrixDev/flavorAlias) for pure Kotlin project as it has less limitations and overheads.
+> It is better to use [flavorAlias](https://github.com/MatrixDev/flavorAlias) in pure Kotlin projects as it has less limitations and overheads.

 # Limitations